Watercolor Your New Bundles

 Leaving any of these items on your extensions while coloring them may prevent the color from sticking to those areas.
 I also suggest that you unravel and tangle the hair so that you can manage it in one hand.
 Once you have all of your bundles prepped set them to the side until its time to dunk them.

 Turn your sink on and let the hot water run for a bit.
 The idea is to have hot water but not scolding, boiled on the stove, hot water for your color.

-While your water is heating, take your bottle of color and poured into your plastic or glass bowl.
-I like to get every bit of my color out of the bottle, so I also add water to the bottle shake it and pour contents into the bowl.
+While your water is heating, take your bottle of color and poured it into your plastic or glass bowl.
+I like to get every bit of my color out of the bottle, so I also add water to the bottle shake it, and pour contents into the bowl.
 At this point, your water should be hot enough so now you can feel your bowl, about 3/4 of the way, with hot tap water.
 Use your plastic spoons or whisk, which I prefer, to blend the color and water.
 It's essential that you make sure to break up all of the chunks of color so that there aren't any uneven patches on your extensions.